-2.3.4 FHS Coverage Adjustment for Out-of-Frame Angler-Trips
+2.3.4 FHS Coverage Adjustment for Out-of-Frame Angler Trips

 APAIS data are also used to reduce coverage error in the effort estimates from the FHS (section 5).
-The FHS, which is used to estimate effort for charter and headboat modes, misses any unregistered vessels that are not listed in the for-hire vessel directory that is used to create the FHS sample frame (described in section 5.1.2).
-However, the APAIS intercepts many, if not all, of these trips.
-To determine in-frame vs out-of-frame trips, all of the for-hire angler-trips intercepted by APAIS are cross-checked with vessels in the FHS vessel directory.

-The FHS coverage adjustment, which is the ratio of the total intercepted angler-trips to in-frame angler-trips (\hat{R}{mi}), is estimated using the following equation:
+The FHS, which is used to estimate effort for charter and headboat modes, will miss any unregistered vessels that are not listed in the for-hire vessel directory that is used to create the FHS sample frame.
+However, the APAIS intercepts a representative sample of angler trips taken aboard both registered and unregistered vessels.
+To determine in-frame vs out-of-frame trips, all of the for-hire angler-trips intercepted by APAIS are cross-checked with vessels on the FHS sample frame.
+The FHS coverage adjustment, which is the estimated proportion of the total intercepted angler trips to in-frame angler trips within domain $d(p{d(v)})$, is estimated as: